gardener/documentation/hugo/content/050-tutorials/content/howto/prometheus/_index.md

 ## Disclaimer
 This post is meant to give a basic end-to-end description for deploying and using Prometheus and Grafana.
-Both applications offer a wide range flexibility which needs to be considered in case you have specific requirenments.
+Both applications offer a wide range of flexibility which needs to be considered in case you have specific requirenments.
-Such details are not in the scope of this post.
+Such advanced details are not in the scope of this post.

 ## Introduction

-[Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit for recording any purely numeric time series.
+[Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit for recording numeric time series.
 It fits both machine-centric monitoring as well as monitoring of highly dynamic service-oriented architectures.
 In a world of microservices, its support for multi-dimensional data collection and querying is a particular strength.

-Prometheus was accepted as the [second hosted project](https://www.cncf.io/announcement/2016/05/09/cloud-native-computing-foundation-accepts-prometheus-as-second-hosted-project/) of the [Cloud Native Computing Foundation](https://cncf.io/), [Kubernetes](https://kubernetes.io) is the first.
-It offers a tight integration into the architecture of Kubernetes which makes the monitoring very easy.
+Prometheus graduates within CNCF [second hosted project](https://prometheus.io/blog/2018/08/09/prometheus-graduates-within-cncf/).

-These main characteristics makes Prometheus a good match for monitoring Kubernetes cluster:
+The following characteristics make Prometheus a good match for monitoring Kubernetes clusters:

 -   Pull-based monitoring
-Prometheus is a [pull-based](https://prometheus.io/blog/2016/07/23/pull-does-not-scale-or-does-it/) monitoring system, which means that the Prometheus server dynamically discover and pull metrics from your services, e.g. apps running in Kubernetes.
+Prometheus is a [pull-based](https://prometheus.io/blog/2016/07/23/pull-does-not-scale-or-does-it/) monitoring system, which means that the Prometheus server dynamically discovers and pulls metrics from your services running in Kubernetes.

 -   Labels
-Prometheus and Kubernetes share the same labels (key-value) concept that can be used to select objects in the system.
+Prometheus and Kubernetes share the same label (key-value) concept that can be used to select objects in the system.
-Prometheus uses these labels to identify time series and can use sets of label matchers in the query language (PromQL) to select the time series to aggregate over.
+Labels are used to identify time series and sets of label matchers can be used in the query language ( [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) ) to select the time series to be aggregated..

 -   Exporters
-There are a lot of [exporters](https://prometheus.io/docs/instrumenting/exporters/) available which allow the integration of e.g. databases or even other monitoring systems in case these components do not offer already a prometheus client API.
+There are many [exporters](https://prometheus.io/docs/instrumenting/exporters/) available which enable integration of databases or even other monitoring systems not already providing a way to export metrics to Prometheus.
 One prominent exporter is the so called [node-exporter](https://github.com/prometheus/node_exporter), which allows to monitor hardware and OS related metrics of Unix systems.

 -   Powerful query language
-Prometheus own query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) lets the user select and aggregate time series data in real time.
-The result of an expression can either be shown as a graph, viewed as tabular data in Prometheus's expression browser, or consumed by external systems via the HTTP API.
+The Prometheus query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) lets the user select and aggregate time series data in real time.
+Results can either be shown as a graph, viewed as tabular data in the Prometheus expression browser, or consumed by external systems via the [HTTP API](https://prometheus.io/docs/prometheus/latest/querying/api/).

-Query examples are listed e.g. on [Prometheus Query Examples](https://github.com/infinityworks/prometheus-example-queries/blob/master/README.md).
+Find query examples on [Prometheus Query Examples](https://github.com/infinityworks/prometheus-example-queries/blob/master/README.md).

 One very popular open-source visualization tool not only for Prometheus is [Grafana](https://grafana.com).
-Grafana is an metric analytics and visualization suite.
-It is most commonly used for visualizing time series data for infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control [see [Grafana Documentation](http://docs.grafana.org/)].
+Grafana is a metric analytics and visualization suite.
+It is popular for for visualizing time series data for infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control [see [Grafana Documentation](http://docs.grafana.org/)].

-Grafana accesses the data via [Data Sources](http://docs.grafana.org/guides/basic_concepts/).
-The continuously growing list of supported back ends includes as well Prometheus.
+Grafana accesses data via [Data Sources](http://docs.grafana.org/guides/basic_concepts/).
+The continuously growing list of supported backends includes Prometheus.

-Next, a Dashboard is created using different kind of visualization building blocks (panels), e.g. [Graph](http://docs.grafana.org/reference/graph/) and [Dashlist](http://docs.grafana.org/reference/dashlist/).
+Dashboards are created by combining panels, e.g. [Graph](http://docs.grafana.org/reference/graph/) and [Dashlist](http://docs.grafana.org/reference/dashlist/).

-This post is about to describe an End-To-End scenario including the deployment of Prometheus and basic configurations in a K8s cluster as it is provided by the [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/).
+In this example we describe an End-To-End scenario including the deployment of Prometheus and a basic monitoring configuration as the one provided for Kubernetes clusters created by Gardener.

-When accessing the Prometheus UI via its service URL `https://<your K8s FQN>/api/v1/namespaces/<your-prometheus-namespace>/services/prometheus-prometheus-server:80/proxy` an isue (as of end of November 2017) with [relative URLs generated by Prometheus](https://github.com/prometheus/prometheus/issues/1583) leads to missing elements on the web page.
-As a workaround run `kubectl port-forward -n <your-prometheus-namespace> <prometheus-pod> 9090:9090` on your client and access the Prometheus UI from  there with your locally installed web browser.
+If you miss elements on the Prometheus web page when accessing it via its service URL  `https://<your K8s FQN>/api/v1/namespaces/<your-prometheus-namespace>/services/prometheus-prometheus-server:80/proxy` this is probably caused by Prometheus issue [#1583](https://github.com/prometheus/prometheus/issues/1583) To workaround this issue setup a port forward `kubectl port-forward -n <your-prometheus-namespace> <prometheus-pod> 9090:9090` on your client and access the Prometheus UI from  there with your locally installed web browser.
 This issue is not relevant in case you use the service type `LoadBalancer`.

 ## Preparation
-The deployment of [Prometheus](https://github.com/kubernetes/charts/tree/master/stable/prometheus) and [Grafana](https://github.com/kubernetes/charts/tree/master/stable/grafana) are based on Helm charts.
+The deployment of [Prometheus](https://github.com/kubernetes/charts/tree/master/stable/prometheus) and [Grafana](https://github.com/kubernetes/charts/tree/master/stable/grafana) is based on Helm charts.

-Before deploying the Helm charts make sure that the Helm settings described in this [HowTo](https://github.wdf.sap.corp/pages/kubernetes/gardener/doc/2017/01/16/howto-helm.html) are implemented.
+Make sure to implement the [Helm settings](/howto/helm) before deploying the Helm charts.

-The K8s clusters provided by the [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/) use the Kubernetes feature role based authorization ([RBAC](https://kubernetes.io/docs/admin/authorization/rbac/)).
-To authorize Prometheus's node-exporter to  access hardware and OS relevant metrics of your clusters worker nodes specific artifacts need to be deployed.
+The Kubernetes clusters provided by [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/) use role based access control ([RBAC](https://kubernetes.io/docs/admin/authorization/rbac/)).
+To authorize the Prometheus node-exporter to access hardware and OS relevant metrics of your cluster's worker nodes specific artifacts need to be deployed.

 Bind the prometheus service account to the `sapcloud:monitoring:prometheus` cluster role by running the command `kubectl apply -f crbinding.yaml`.

-`crbinding.yaml`
+Content of `crbinding.yaml`
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1beta1
 kind: ClusterRoleBinding